fleetdm/fleet/handbook/brand.md

 6. Watch [this short video](https://www.loom.com/share/95d4525a7aae482b9f9a9470d446ce9c) to see this process in action.

 > **Note:** The Fleet website may render Markdown differently from GitHub's rich text preview.
 It's essential to check that PRs merged by the editor are displaying as expected on the site.
 It can take a few minutes for merged PRs to appear on the live site, and therefore easy to move on and forget.
 It's good to start the ritual by looking at the site to check that the previous day's edits are displaying as they should.

+### Editing docs pull requests with Markdown changes

+- When someone creates a pull request for a doc that affects Markdown files, they’ll need to request a review from the editor, Desmi Dizney.
+- If Desmi finds no edits are needed, he will merge the PR.
+- If Desmi only finds grammatical errors, he will make his edits and merge the pull request.
+However, if any of these edits have even a small chance of changing the meaning, Desmi will request a review of his work from that week’s on-call core engineer and remove himself from being a reviewer.
+- If the on-call core engineer has questions about Desmi’s completed review, they can contact him directly via Slack to resolve these promptly.

 ### How to edit articles, release posts, and press releases